fedidat/AdventOfCode2021/README.md

 ## Day 20

-I saw the method[0] twist coming a mile away but still had a lot of trouble with edge cases.
+I saw the `method[0]` twist coming a mile away but still had a lot of trouble with edge cases.
 It's not pretty but it works pretty well!

+## Day 21

+That was fun and clever!
+Python was such a good fit for this memoization trick to be done elegantly.